Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework Results

-\textbf{Detection rate.} We further evaluate transferability of adversarial samples generated by inspecting the detection rates.
-Figure~\ref{fig:transferability_heatmap} shows the detection rates of adversarial samples across machine learning detectors.
-The y-axis represents each dataset with three generating models, and the x-axis shows the target detectors.
-In the figure, a darker color indicates a higher detection rate (representing lower transferability).
-The detection rate result indicates that adversarial samples generated from LGBM and RF can effectively transfer the evasion attacks across three detectors (with detection rates from 0.00\% to 45.67\%).
-Adversarial samples from SVM have poor performance on the RF detector (with a detection rate of 83.75\%).
-Overall, the SVM detector has the worst detection performance on adversarial samples (\ie 0\% of adversarial samples are detected) while the RF detector performs the best.
+\textbf{Detection rate.} We further evaluate the transferability of test cases by inspecting the detection rates.
+Figure~\ref{fig_transferability_heatmap} shows the detection rates of test cases across machine learning detectors.
+The y-axis represents three generation models, and the x-axis shows the target Drebin-based detectors.
+A darker color indicates a higher detection rate (representing lower transferability).

-We use the Cosine similarity (numbers in brackets) of AMM values between the top 1,024 features in models to quantify the overlaps, \ie a higher Cosine similarity value indicates a heavier overlap of high-AMM features between models.
-From the results in Figure~\ref{fig:transferability_heatmap}, we can observe that a higher similarity value reflects stronger transferability --- the transferability from LGBM to SVM outperforms the transferability from LGBM to RF --- the overlaps resonate with the detection rate results.
-Thus, the overlaps explain why the evasion attack can transfer across learning-based detectors.
-Simply put, if we manipulate enough features across different learning-based models (\ie feature overlaps), the evasion attack can be transferred.
-The one result marked as red is the only exception because 26 out of 75 features in the RF model with high AMM values cannot be manipulated, which limits the transferability of the attack.
+We use the Cosine similarity (numbers in brackets) of AMM values of the top 1,024 features between models to quantify the overlaps, \ie a higher Cosine similarity value indicates a heavier overlap of high-AMM features between models.
+From the results in Figure~\ref{fig_transferability_heatmap}, we observe that a higher similarity value reflects stronger transferability -- for example, the transferability from LGBM to SVM outperforms the transferability from LGBM to RF -- the overlaps resonate with the detection rate results.
+Thus, the overlaps explain why the test cases transfers across learning-based detectors.
+Simply put, if we manipulate enough features across different learning-based models (\ie feature overlaps), the evasion can be transferred.